rpm-software-management/rpm/docs/manual/macros.md

 	rpm --define 'foo 1 + 2' --eval '%{expr:%foo}'
 ```

 will print "3".
-Using '%[%foo]' instead will result in the
+Using `%[%foo]` instead will result in the
 error that "1 + 2" is not a number.

 Doing the macro expansion when evaluating the terms has two
 advantages.
 First, it allows rpm to do correct short-circuit
 processing when evaluation logical operators.
 Second, the
 expansion result does not influence the expression parsing,
-e.g. '%["%file"] will even work if the "%file" macro expands
+e.g. `%["%file"]` will even work if the `%file` macro expands
 to a string that contains a double quote.

 ## Command Line Options

-When the command line option "--define 'macroname value'" allows the
+When the command line option `--define 'macroname value'` allows the
 user to specify the value that a macro should have during the build.
-Note lack of leading % for the macro name.
+Note lack of leading `%` for the macro name.
 We will try to support
-users who accidentally type the leading % but this should not be
+users who accidentally type the leading `%` but this should not be
 relied upon.

 Evaluating a macro can be difficult outside of an rpm execution context.
 If